khoben/telemirror/README.md

 4. Fill [.env-example](.env-example) with your data and rename it to `.env`

-    ❗ Please never push your `.env`/`.yml` files with real crendential to a public repo.
+    ❗ Note: never push your `.env`/`.yml` files with real crendential to a public repo.
 Use a separate branch (eg, `heroku-branch`) with `.env`/`.yml` files to push to git-based deployment system like Heroku:

     ```bash
     git push heroku heroku-branch:master